Commercial Swiss market SIG SP47/8 compared to the 1st KTA contract SIG P49:

 Having developed the Heavy Frame option for the National Match team, SIG proceeded to commercialize it in limited production runs.
 Between May and June 1979, SIG released a series of 100 P210-6 Heavy Frame pistols, serial numbered between P76521 and P76620, all fitted with milled triggers.
 Another series of 50 P210-6 Heavy Frame pistols, retailed by Hofmann & Reinhart of Zürich and serial numbered from SN P79101 to 79150, had its first half chambered in 7.65mm Para and the rest in 9mm Para, all built on a National Match frame with a threaded opening on the left hand side aft of the safety lever pivot, to accommodate a threaded peg fitting in the inspection hole of the hammer action, and fitted with military drift-adjustable sights and milled sport triggers.
 Illustrated below is the penultimate pistol from the Hofmann & Reinhart series.

 The last series of P210-6 Heavy Frame pistols, serial numbered between P79621 and P79720, all fitted with cast sport triggers and Patridge front and standard micrometer rear sights, and omitting the threaded lateral opening, was delivered before the end of 1979.
 As documented by H.P.
-Doebeli and Lorenz Vetter, total production of forged heavy frame SIG P210 pistols added up to 278 as follows.
+Doebeli and Lorenz Vetter based on SIG factory information, the production of forged heavy frame SIG P210 pistols added up to 278 as follows.

 |Serial Numbers||Configuration||Production Date|